aminnairi/discord-bot-paul/README.md

 ### Poll

 *This will delete the command and send a poll as en embed message.
-If the `--question` or `--answer` arguments are missing, it won't output anything (in a future version, this will send a message in the chat saying that you are missing either of the requirements parameters).*
+If the `--question` or `--answer` arguments are missing, it won't output anything.*

 ```console
 paul --question What do you wanna eat --answer Indian --answer Mexican --answer Chinese --answer I don't know